learningstacks/moodle-docker/powershell/README.md

 * Provide the same features provided by the current shell and cmd scripts.
 * Provide a single codebase usable on Windows, MacOS, Linux, and any platform capable of running PowerShell core.
 * Provide a comprehesive unit and integration test suite.
-* Provide features suitable for Developer4s who are managing a complete LMS.
+* Provide features suitable for Developers who are managing a complete LMS.
 For example, include only specific extra services of specific versions to match the LMS they are maintaining.

 ## Features
 * The ability to define the stack configuration in a file in your project workspace and have that file automatically loaded. i.e., no need to set environment variables.